CHEZHIA75/IlanMatific/README.md

-# Ilan Matific Technical Tasl
+# Ilan Matific Technical Task
 ## Overview
 1. To start with This project consists of a bootstrap script that does the following,